scroll-tech/cloak-documentation/docs/index.md

 !!! warning

-    As of September 2025, Cloak is still experimental, unaudited software.
+    As of October 2025, Cloak is still experimental, unaudited software.

 ## What is Cloak?

 Rollups and stablecoins are effective tools of financial inclusion:
 They offer cheap, secure, programmable access to cross-border transfers, higher yield, and many more services that individuals and companies around the world need.
-Projects like Xen, USX, [Ether.fi](https://www.ether.fi), and [Shiga](https://shiga.io) all build towards these goals.
+Projects like Xen, [USX](https://www.usx.capital), [Ether.fi](https://www.ether.fi), and [Shiga](https://shiga.io) all build towards these goals.

 However, in the current web3 landscape, **lack of confidentiality is a major pain point for users**.
 Token balances and transactions are all public by default.